zedlopez/ifm/Examples/Tilt3.md

 ```

 Under Glulx, we need slightly more set-up: Glulx requires that we define special user font styles when we plan to make display changes.
-A fuller discussion of this (and of how to define new colors) appears in the documentation of "Glulx Text Effects", but an implementation sufficient to our purposes would be
+A fuller discussion of this (and of how to define new colours) appears in the documentation of "Glulx Text Effects", but an implementation sufficient to our purposes would be